According to the Business Software Alliance:

 Under the Adobe Genuine Initiative, Adobe continues to develop programs to ensure customers are protected from non-genuine and counterfeit software.
 Adobe Genuine programs include working with organizations to prevent software piracy; investigating and bringing legal action against resellers of counterfeit software; and verification testing to confirm that installed software has not been tampered with or activated with an invalid license.

 If you have received a specific notification for Adobe Acrobat X, you can follow the link in the message to purchase Adobe Genuine software at a reduced price.
-If you believe that you have other non-genuine or counterfeit software, you have several options:
+If you believe that you have other non-genuine or counterfeit software, you have two options:

 As the best protection against security risks associated with non-genuine software, Adobe recommends that you reformat the hard drive, then run current antivirus software to make sure all traces of non-genuine software are eliminated, and then install Adobe Genuine software.
 If you choose not to reformat the hard drive, Adobe recommends installation of Adobe Genuine software, followed by the complete removal of the non-genuine product.